 Alternative Dispute Resolution – Newburyport Law Collaborative

-Karen Galat and Debra Quinn are both trained collaborative lawyers.
-They are each able to join a collaborative team or put one together if you are just getting started.
+We are trained collaborative lawyers.
+We are able to join a collaborative team or put one together if you are just getting started.

 Advantages of Collaborative Law